Kalemis/frontend/ES6AndBeyond.md

 foo( 1, 2, 3, 4, 5);			// [1,2,3,4,5]

 The ...args in the foo(..) function declaration is usually called "rest parameters," because you're collecting the rest of the parameters.

+## Symbols

+Here's how you create a symbol:

+var sym = Symbol( "some optional description" );
+typeof sym;		// "symbol"

+Some things to note:
+* You cannot and should not use new with Symbol(..).
+It's not a constructor, nor are you producing an object.
+* The parameter passed to Symbol(..) is optional.
+If passed, it should be a string that gives a friendly description for the symbol's purpose.
+* The typeof output is a new value ("symbol") that is the primary way to identify a symbol.
+The main point of a symbol is to create a string-like value that can't collide with any other value.
+So, for example, consider using a symbol as a constant representing an event name: const EVT_LOGIN = Symbol( "event.login" );

+You'd then use EVT_LOGIN in place of a generic string literal like "event.login":

+evthub.listen( EVT_LOGIN, function(data){
+	// ..
+} );
+The benefit here is that EVT_LOGIN holds a value that cannot be duplicated (accidentally or otherwise) by any other value, so it is impossible for there to be any confusion of which event is being dispatched or handled.

+You may use a symbol directly as a property name/key in an object, such as a special property that you want to treat as hidden or meta in usage.
+It's important to know that although you intend to treat it as such, it is not actually a hidden or untouchable property.

+One mild downside to using symbols as in the last few examples is that the EVT_LOGIN and INSTANCE variables had to be stored in an outer scope (perhaps even the global scope), or otherwise somehow stored in a publicly available location, so that all parts of the code that need to use the symbols can access them.

+Symbol.for(..) looks in the global symbol registry to see if a symbol is already stored with the provided description text, and returns it if so.
+If not, it creates one to return.
+In other words, the global symbol registry treats symbol values, by description text, as singletons themselves.
+But that also means that any part of your application can retrieve the symbol from the registry using Symbol.for(..), as long as the matching description name is used.

+If a symbol is used as a property/key of an object, it's stored in a special way so that the property will not show up in a normal enumeration of the object's properties:

+Object.getOwnPropertySymbols( o );	// [ Symbol(bar) ]